zapaishchykova/SegmentationReview/README.md

 4. **Optional: Edit the mask of an image:** If you want to change the segmentation mask of any image, you can use the "Segment Editor" module that is added to the extension.
 Select the `Segment editor` tab, edit the mask using the brushes or eraser, and then click `Overwrite edited mask` to save the new mask.
 The new mask will be saved in the same folder as the original mask, with `_upd` added to the end of the name.

-## Maintainers
+## Installation

-Here are the steps to install the extension from source and develop the extension locally.
+This extension is available from the extensions marketplace starting v.5.3.0 (currently a preview version).
+Here are the steps to install the extension from the source and develop the extension locally.
 This is useful for testing and contributing changes leveraging the GitHub pull request contribution workflow.

-1. Download the source code using `git`
+1. Download the source code using `git` / OR download the .zip and unpack it

   ```
   git clone git@github.com:zapaishchykova/SegmentationReview.git
   ```

-2. After starting 3D Slicer, [install the module by drag&drop](https://discourse.slicer.org/t/new-feature-install-modules-by-drag-and-drop-python-files/28311) the extension source directory.

-3. Enabling the [developer mode](https://slicer.readthedocs.io/en/latest/user_guide/settings.html#developer-mode) will allow to reload the module from source without having to restart the application.
+(Optional) Enable the [developer mode](https://slicer.readthedocs.io/en/latest/user_guide/settings.html#developer-mode) will allow to reload the module from source without having to restart the application.

+3. After starting 3D Slicer:
+-  [install the module by drag&drop](https://discourse.slicer.org/t/new-feature-install-modules-by-drag-and-drop-python-files/28311) the extension source directory (works only in Preview Release)
+OR
+-  Navigate to "Developer tools"-> "Extension wizard" -> "Select extension" and point to the root of the cloned repo.

+The extension will pop up under the "Examples" section.

 ## Example Dataset